CLI Reference

 Section titled “validate workflows [name]”Validate workflow YAML definitions and their referenced resources (command files, MCP configs, skill directories).

-archon validate workflows # Validate all workflowsarchon validate workflows my-workflow # Validate a single workflowarchon validate workflows my-workflow --json # Machine-readable JSON outputChecks: YAML syntax, DAG structure (cycles, dependency refs), command file existence, MCP config files, skill directories, provider compatibility.
+archon validate workflows # Validate all workflowsarchon validate workflows my-workflow # Validate a single workflowarchon validate workflows my-workflow --json # Machine-readable JSON outputChecks: YAML syntax, DAG structure (cycles, dependency refs), command file existence, MCP config files, skill directories, provider compatibility, and tier/alias model refs.
+For bundled and global workflows, validation rejects @custom model aliases because they are not portable across projects; use small, medium, large, or a literal provider model string instead.
 Returns actionable error messages with “did you mean?” suggestions for typos.

 Exit code: 0 = all valid, 1 = errors found.